 Once you've created your game, be sure to communicate which mods it uses.
 The game comments are a good way to do this.
 All players in your game will need to install the mods you're using.

 Before creating your mod game in Civ V, make sure to disable any DLC you aren't using – this is especially important if you're creating a vanilla Civ V game and have Gods and Kings installed.
 To do this, select the DLC menu option in the main menu.
-Then, select Mods.
-Upon entering this menu, Civ V will update or download any pending DLC you have subscribed to in Steam Workshop.
+After you have disabled the DLC you don't need, return to the main menu and select Mods.
+Upon entering this menu, Civ V will update or download any pending mods you have subscribed to in Steam Workshop.
 Once this is complete, select the mods you wish to use and click Next.

 From here, the mod setup can vary depending on the mod.
 Most of the time, you'll select Single Player Game and then Set Up Game.
 Sometimes, especially for scenarios or custom maps, you may need to select Custom Game or use special settings in your game setup.
 Check with the mod's page on Steam Workshop for instructions on using a specific mod.